dan-lovelace/giggle/README.md

 ## What does it do?

 Giggle lets you run Google searches against allow- and block-lists in an easy way.
-You create lists of sites to allow or block in Google's [Programmable Search Engine service](https://developers.google.com/custom-search) and Giggle will pick them up for use.
+You create lists of sites to include or exclude in Google's [Programmable Search Engine service](https://developers.google.com/custom-search) and Giggle will pick them up for use.

 ## How it works